 Table 1 shows the measurements for the individual wordprint tests used in producing figures 2 and 3.
 Taking the comparisons of Nephi versus Alma, we found that in eight of the nine tests, 5 or more rejections resulted.
 Four of these tests produced 7, 8, 9, and 10 rejections.
-These four high-rejection tests (which yielded 7, 8, 9, and 10 rejections) independently measure a statistical confidence of greater than 99.5%, 99.9%, 99.99%, and 99.997% probability that these texts from Nephi were written by a different author than wrote Alma.21 Therefore the Book of Mormon measures to be multiauthored according to its own internal claims.
+These four high-rejection tests (which yielded 7, 8, 9, and 10 rejections) independently measure a statistical confidence of greater than 99.5%, 99.9%, 99.99%, and 99.997% probability that the measured rejections show that the author's patterns are very different consistent with Nephi's texts having been written by a different author than wrote Alma.
+Therefore the Book of Mormon measures patterns of different authors according to its own internal claims.